Queen Rania Meets Incoming First Lady Melania Trump In Florida

 Date

-At the meeting, hosted by the incoming U.S. First Lady, Queen Rania and Mrs. Trump discussed various issues of mutual interest, including children's welfare, as well as improving their education.
+At the meeting, hosted by the incoming US First Lady, Queen Rania and Mrs. Trump discussed various issues of mutual interest, including children's welfare, as well as improving their education, according to a statement from Office of Her Majesty.

-The meeting, which was followed by a lunch, is the third to take place between Her Majesty and incoming U.S. First Lady Melania Trump in the United States.
+The meeting, which was followed by a lunch, is the third to take place between Her Majesty and incoming US First Lady Melania Trump in the United States, the statement said.

 Legal Disclaimer: